sco1/skyportal/README.md

 ### Aircraft Information
 Tapping on an aircraft icon will display state information for the aircraft closest to the registered touch point.

-### Screenshot
-If enabled in the SkyPortal configuration file, a screenshot button is created in the lower left, allowing the user to take a screenshot to SD card storage.
-The device utilizes a rolling storage, keeping the `n` most recent screenshots and discarding the oldest screenshot if above this threshold.